kodeFant/driftercode.com/content/blog/elm-in-react-with-parcel/index.md

 ## Establish communication lines in Elm

 We will now make Elm talk with JavaScript.
-React will set the initial value and Elm will be the source of truth for the state.
+React will set the initial value, but Elm will be the source of truth for the state.

 First, we will put the word `port` in front of the top module declaration like this: